Ph.D. in Linguistics Program

 The prior approval of the Graduate Studies Committee will be required to complete a course other than the one listed above.

 The examination qualifying a student for candidacy for the Ph.D. degree is comprehensive in nature, partly written and partly oral.
-The successful completion of the qualifying procedure is represented by the approval by the guidance committee of the student's prospectus, original research paper, written examination, and oral defense.
+The successful completion of the qualifying procedure is represented by the approval by the guidance committee of the student's dissertation prospectus, original research paper, written examination, and oral defense.
+The oral defense has to take place by the end of the 8th semester.

 The final stage of the program is the submission and defense of a dissertation that makes an original and substantial contribution to its field of study.
 Refer to the Graduate School for the policies and procedures governing the submission of a dissertation.